 Thirdly, you can pay to advertise on TikTok – but remember this is still early days for TikTok advertising – and there isn’t a market yet like there is for YouTube.
 However, this will doubtlessly change over time.

 The best bet might initially be to combine running your own channel with working with established TikTok influencers to spread your content and messaging to a broader audience.
 As for types of content, always remember that Gen Z-ers love the immersive experience.
-Traditional TV is too passive for them and they prefer to be involved.
 Engagement is key for them and you.
 If you can find a way to get your target customers to share videos of themselves using or interacting with your products in some way, it will result in maximum brand buy-in.

 The importance of Hashtags

 As we have already said, hashtags are big on TikTok and hashtag challenges are an essential and highly popular feature of the platform.
-They are usually given a #hashtag name, to make them memorable and easy-to-find.
 Brands can also set hashtag challenges on TikTok.
 However, unless you have built up a popular TikTok channel, you will probably need to work with an influencer to kickstart it.
 Challenges can be anything from mastering a dance move to wearing an item of clothing, but the emphasis is obviously on interaction.

 Duets are another useful device that is popular on TikTok whereby a split screen of original and ‘invited in’ content creates an interesting interpretational dynamic.
 This leads to duel chain where one person duets another who is then dueted by another, providing a strong viral edge.
 Live streaming also forms a major part of the TikTok influencer ecosystem and although livestreams don’t garner as big an audience as posts, they can provide a good direct response and might be useful for things such as new product range releases etc.